fathurdja/todoApp/README.md

 ## 🌟 Overview

-Walky Talky is a sleek and user-friendly Android application built using **Jetpack Compose**, designed to help you effortlessly create, manage, and organize your notes.
+NotesMaker is a sleek and user-friendly Android application built using **Jetpack Compose**, designed to help you effortlessly create, manage, and organize your notes.
 Whether it's your daily thoughts, project ideas, or to-dos, Walky Talky ensures you stay organized and productive.
 With a clean interface and smooth performance, you'll have all your notes at your fingertips.

 ## 🚀 Features